prit-nadoda/vs-ext-CLEAN_SLATE/README.md

 1. **Select the text** you want to clean from the editor.
 2. **Run the Command**: Press `Ctrl + Shift + P` (Windows/Linux) or `Cmd + Shift + P` (Mac) to open the Command Palette.
-3. Type `CleanSlate: Clean Selection` and hit Enter.
+3. Type `KleanSlate: Clean Selection` and hit Enter.
 4. The selected text will be cleaned of comments, and any resulting empty lines will be replaced with a single blank line.

 ### Clean Entire Document

 1. **Select the entire document** or use the "Select All" feature (`Ctrl + A` / `Cmd + A`).
 2. **Run the Command**: Press `Ctrl + Shift + P` (Windows/Linux) or `Cmd + Shift + P` (Mac) to open the Command Palette.
-3. Type `CleanSlate: Clean Selection` and hit Enter.
+3. Type `KleanSlate: Clean Selection` and hit Enter.
 4. The document will be cleaned of comments and formatted as described.

 ## How It Works